Geology of the Cotswolds

-The rocks that form the Cotswolds are made up of three different stages of the Jurassic period and date from between 210-140 million years ago.
-The Lower Jurassic is made up of the Lias Group, the Middle Jurassic Rocks are divided into the Inferior Oolite Group, and the Great Oolite Group and the Upper Jurassic is represented by the Ancholme Group.
-Each Group is subdivided into Formations and Members distinguished from each other according to differences in the constituent parts of the rock, the types of fossils found in the rocks and by erosional surfaces that mark breaks in deposition of the sediments.
+The Lower Jurassic is made up of the Lias Group, the Middle Jurassic Rocks are divided into the Inferior Oolite Group, and the Great Oolite Group.
+The Upper Jurassic is represented by the Ancholme Group.
+Each Group is subdivided into Formations and Members distinguished from each other according to differences in the constituent parts of the rock, the types of fossils found in the rocks, and by erosional surfaces that mark breaks in deposition of the sediments.

 The landscape of the escarpment is relatively young, as the wearing back of the escarpment has taken place over the last 1.6 million years during the Quaternary period.
 Evidence of periglacial activity comes from gravel fans at the edge of the scarp and some areas continue to show active geomorphological processes.
 The Cotswolds escarpment probably has one of the highest inland concentrations of landslips in the country.
 The gentle undulations of the Cotswold landscape were formed by numerous streams cutting down through the rocks.
 Some of these streams still flow but many were the result of melting snow and ice and higher levels of precipitation following the Ice Ages that have left dry valleys behind them.